 - Snow removal

-- Move-out and cleaning requirements
+- Move-out requirements, move-out time and the landlord’s cleaning expectations

 Additionally, make sure your student knows if there is a clause requiring them to leave the heat on at all times during the winter.
 Water pipes can freeze during Colorado winters, causing major damage for which your student and roommates would be financially responsible.